Cally99/scaffold/README.md

 ## Environment variables

-All the environment variables are stored in files in the .envs directory.
-You should store the settings in some sort of secret vault, be it Lastpass or something like AWS Secrets Manager, and generate the files with the appropriate data.
-There should be dev.env and prod.env files in this directory with the following variables:

-* DOMAIN=YOUR_DOMAIN_NAME
+All the environment variables are stored in a .env file in the project root.
+The production variables should all be stored in Heroku Config Vars.
+The following is a listing of all configuration variables that are available:

+Always required:

+* DOMAIN=localhost:8000 in development, your URL in production
-* DJANGO_DEBUG=true in Development, false in Production
+* DJANGO_DEBUG=true in development, false in production
-* DJANGO_SECRET_KEY=YOUR_SECRET_KEY
-* POSTGRES_DB=YOUR_DB_NAME
-* POSTGRES_USER=YOUR_DB_USER
+* DJANGO_SECRET_KEY=Your Django app's secret key

+Required in development:

-* POSTGRES_PASSWORD=YOUR_DB_PASSWORD
+* POSTGRES_DB=
-* POSTGRES_HOST=postgres
+* POSTGRES_USER=
-* POSTGRES_PORT=5432
+* POSTGRES_PASSWORD=

-The following setting needs to be present in the production and qa environments but does not apply to the development environment:

-* GUNICORN_CMD_ARGS=--bind 0.0.0.0:8000 --log-file=- --worker-tmp-dir /dev/shm --workers=2 --threads=4 --worker-class=gthread

-These are optional settings that have reasonably safe defaults:

-* DJANGO_EMAIL_BACKEND= See <https://docs.djangoproject.com/en/2.2/topics/email/#email-backends>
+* POSTGRES_HOST=
-* DJANGO_EMAIL_HOST=smtp server hostname or None if using console-based email backend
-* DJANGO_EMAIL_PORT=smtp server port or -1 if using console-based email backend

-## SSL

-SSL is a hard requirement in the production configuration and all HTTP requests will be redirected to the appropriate HTTPS route.
-Feel free to use a self-signed cert for development and testing, but *do not* use it for production.
-Just get one from [Let's Encrypt](<https://letsencrypt.org>) or whatever.
-You need to have the following files present in /nginx/ssl:

-* app.crt
+* POSTGRES_PORT=

+Always optional:

+* DJANGO_EMAIL_BACKEND=Defaults to the console-based version which makes the next two settings irrelevant.
+Check [the docs](https://docs.djangoproject.com/en/2.2/topics/email/#email-backends) for more information.
-* app.key
+* DJANGO_EMAIL_HOST=
-* app.pem
+* DJANGO_EMAIL_PORT=

+Optional in production:

+* DJANGO_STATIC_HOST=If using a CDN, set to your CDN's URL.
+See [here](http://whitenoise.evans.io/en/stable/django.html#instructions-for-amazon-cloudfront) for more information.

-## Deploying to AWS
+## Deploying to Heroku

 TODO